Mermade/openapi_optimise/README.md

 ## TODO

-* Removal of object types where an enum only has one value and no format etc is specified?
+* Parameters at path (not operation) level
-* Extract topological sort/circular reference detection to own module
+* Tidy-up logging to console, controlled by a verbosity option

-## Included command-line tools (names subject to change)
+## Included command-line tools (names subject to change, and to be replaced with command-line options)

 * `openapi_optimise` applies all default optimisations
 * `nonDefault` applies the currently non-default optimisations